19 Plants That Repel Bugs

 Chrysanthemums, also known as mums, are beautiful additions to your garden and work as effective natural bug repellents.

-Their pyrethrum compound, which is found in the flower head, is a powerful insecticide that can kill and repel a wide range of insects, including mosquitoes, roaches, and ants.
+Their pyrethrum compound, found in the flower head, is a powerful insecticide that kills and repels a wide range of insects, including mosquitoes, roaches, and ants

-Just make sure to remove the spent flowers regularly to encourage new growth and blooming.
+Just remove the spent flowers regularly to encourage new growth and blooming.

 However, it’s important to note that while chrysanthemums can effectively repel bugs, their pyrethrum compound can also be toxic to other insects and beneficial pollinators such as bees and butterflies.